bebop/poly/README.md

 cat bsub.gbk | poly c -i gbk -o json > bsub.json
 ```

-Here's how you can non-destructively copy and convert every genbank and gff file into JSON files. -o default to json and can also be used to specify gff as output.
+Here's how you can non-destructively copy and convert every genbank and gff file into JSON files.
+The -o flag defaults to json and can also be used to specify gff as output.

 ```bash
 poly c -o json *.gbk *.gb *.gff